zkincaid/duet/README.md

 * ark

   Arithmetic reasoning kit.
-This is a high-level interface over Z3, MathSAT and Apron.
+This is a high-level interface over Z3 and Apron.
 Most of the work of compositional recurrence analysis lives in ark.

 * pa